4.4. Geometry Groups¶

 RT.add(eye_model)

-Optional parameters include a pupil diameter and a lateral detector (retina) radius, both provided in millimeters.
+Optional parameters include a pupil diameter and a lateral detector (retina) radius, both given in millimeters.

 eye_model = ot.presets.geometry.legrand_eye(pupil=3, r_det=10, pos=[0.3, 0.7, 1.2])